 October 24, 2012 by quirkyuncle

 It is really convenient to have a tool that reads the On-Board Diagnostic (OBD) codes from your car, so you can tell why that pesky check-engine light is on.
-The BlueDriver Scan Tool puts this capability in your iPhone or other iOS device.
+The BlueDriver Scan Tool puts this capability in your iPhone (or other iOS device) or Android device.

-The BlueDriver Scan Tool requires purchase of a BlueDriver bluetooth sensor, shown above, that plugs into your car and sends data to an application in your phone.
-The sensor is available from Lemur Monitors, listed at $99.
-(I paid $39 for mine in early 2012 – I’m hoping the price comes back down.)
-I’ve seen refurbished units available online for significantly less, so shop around.
+The BlueDriver Scan Tool requires purchase of a BlueDriver bluetooth sensor, shown above, that plugs into your car and sends data to an application in your smartphone.

 The free basic BlueDriver application provides the ability to: scan codes, clear codes, freeze frame a code, check anti-lock brake system (ABS) codes for Ford/GM/Chrysler, view interactive system gauges, and email scan results and logs.
 Full information about these features is on the Lemur Monitors website.